wp-plugins/js-support-ticket/readme.txt

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don not need to leave your web browser.
 To do an automatic install of JS Support Ticket, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-In the search field type “JS Support Ticket” and click Search Plugins.
-Once you’ve found our help desk plugin you can view details about it such as the the point release, rating and description.
-Most importantly of course, you can install it by simply clicking “Install Now”.
+In the search field type  JS Support Ticket  and click Search Plugins.
+Once you have found our help desk plugin you can view details about it such as the the point release, rating and description.
+Most importantly of course, you can install it by simply clicking  Install Now.

 = Manual installation =